bbepis/XUnity.AutoTranslator/README.md

 After implementing the class, simply build the project and place the generated DLL file in the "Translators" directory of the plugin folder.
 That's it.

+For more examples of implementations, you can simply take a look at this projects source code.

 **NOTE**: If you implement a class based on the `HttpEndpoint` and you get an error where the web request is never completed, then it is likely due to the web server requiring Tls1.2.
 Unity-mono has issues with this spec and it will cause the request to lock up forever.
 The only solutions to this for now are:
  * Disable SSL, if you can.
 There are many sitauations where it is simply not possible to do this because the web server will simply redirect back to the HTTPS endoint.
  * Use the `WwwEndpoint` instead.
 I do not recommend using this base class unless it is an authenticated endpoint though.